electron/electron/docs/tutorial/mac-app-store-submission-guide.md

 ### Additional Entitlements

-Depending on which Electron APIs your app uses, you may need to add additional entitlements to your `parent.plist` file to be able to use these certain APIs from your app's Mac App Store build.
+Depending on which Electron APIs your app uses, you may need to add additional entitlements to your `parent.plist` file to be able to use these APIs from your app's Mac App Store build.

 #### dialog.showOpenDialog